MarceloProjetos/react-node-red/README.md

 Enter at the prompt where you run "mongo.exe" run commands below:

     use db 					                  <--Create a database called db.
 If exists it enters in the collection. db.createCollection('parametros')	<--Create a collection called parametros
     db.createCollection('log_erro')		<--Create a collection called log_erro
     db.createCollection('indice')		  <--Create a collection called indice
+    db.createCollection('lancamentos')		<--Create a collection called lancamentos
+    db.createCollection('contas')		  <--Create a collection called contas
     show dbs 				                  <--Show names of banks and their sizes show collections			            <--Displays the collections in the current bank exit					                    <--Exit to mongo shell or **Ctrl + C**

 Installing the service for MongoDB automatically start on Windows **boot**.